Last updated Jul. 1, 2023 by Charles Zemub

 Credit Unions, particularly in the commercial banking sector, provide fewer products than banks.
 Investment options are limited with credit unions, which typically offer savings and checking accounts, as well as credit cards.

 Although online banks may offer lower rates than brick-and-mortar institutions with an online presence, banks often cannot compete on interest rates with Credit Unions.
-It’s always a good idea to check both credit unions and local banks for better rates for a loan of any kind.
+It’s always a good idea to check both credit unions and local banks for better rates for any loan.

-Credit Unions, in many situations offer the lowest interest rates on loans such as mortgages and auto loans.
+In many situations, Credit Unions offer the lowest interest rates on loans such as mortgages and auto loans.

 Banks have higher fees than Credit Unions because they must make money for their stockholders.
-Banks’ free checking accounts frequently come with conditions, such as minimum account balances or account service restrictions (like credit cards or mortgages).
+Banks’ free checking accounts frequently come with conditions like minimum account balances or account service restrictions (like credit cards or mortgages).

 Online Services and Technology